 - Fly Ash: Its incorporation into soil mixtures is driven by its remarkable ability to modify the engineering properties of soil, particularly in terms of enhancing load-bearing capacity.
 Soil treatment with fly ash acts as a pozzolanic material, which reacts with calcium hydroxide and water to form compounds that contribute to the long-term strength and durability of the treated soil.
 This chemical reaction improves the soil’s cohesiveness and reduces its susceptibility to shrink-swell cycles, which can otherwise lead to structural instability.
 Furthermore, the fine particle size of fly ash allows it to fill voids between larger soil grains, thereby increasing the overall density and compaction of the mixture.

 - Rice Husk Ash: This finely divided material contributes to improved soil gradation by filling the voids between soil particles, enhancing compaction and overall structural integrity.
 The presence of amorphous silica in rice husk ash enables it to react with lime or cement, forming secondary compounds that bolster the strength and durability of treated soils.
-Its ability to modify the soil’s particle size distribution leads to enhanced water retention and reduced permeability, which is particularly beneficial in mitigating the effects of moisture fluctuations.
-As a soil stabilizer, rice husk ash also contributes to the reduction of plasticity, thus limiting the soil's tendency to undergo significant volumetric changes under varying moisture conditions.
+Its ability to modify the soil’s particle-size distribution enhances water retention and reduces permeability, particularly beneficial for mitigating the effects of moisture fluctuations.
+As a soil stabilizer, rice husk ash also reduces plasticity, thereby limiting the soil's tendency to undergo significant volumetric changes under varying moisture conditions.
 This plasticity reduction improves the soil's load-bearing capacity and reduces the risk of settlement and structural failures in construction projects.
 Furthermore, using rice husk ash exemplifies a sustainable practice by repurposing an abundant agricultural waste product, decreasing environmental waste, and reducing the demand for traditional stabilizing agents.

 - Gypsum: When introduced to soil, gypsum acts as a chemical amendment that promotes better drainage and reduces the soil’s plasticity.
 This reduction in plasticity is critical in preventing excessive swelling and shrinking, which can compromise the integrity of building foundations and other structural elements.
 Gypsum displaces sodium ions within the soil matrix, thereby promoting the flocculation of clay particles.
 This flocculation results in a more granular soil structure that is less prone to water retention and compaction issues.
 Also, the presence of gypsum can enhance the soil’s overall workability, making it easier to achieve the desired soil compaction levels during construction.
 This improved workability also contributes to a more uniform moisture distribution, reducing the risk of localized failures or differential settlement.
 Beyond its technical benefits, gypsum is valued for its cost-effectiveness and availability, making it an attractive option for large-scale stabilization projects.